kitten-science/kitten-scientists/DEVELOPMENT.md

 Additionally, you will need to have [Docker](https://www.docker.com/get-started) available, to use the container-based Kittens Game development server.
 If you do not have Docker, you can still build a release version of the script and drop that into your userscript manager.

+## Development

-### Development (with Kittens Game container)
+### with Kittens Game Container

 The development container provides a version of Kittens Game that already a Kitten Scientists version injected into it, based on your local development state.

-1. Start a watcher to continuously rebuild KS when you make code changes.

-    ```shell
-    yarn userscript:watch
-    ```

-    > This task can also be started directly in VS Code, using the **Run Task** command.
+1. Manual Refresh (recommended)

-1. Build the development container and start it.
+    Build the development container and start it.

     ```shell
     yarn devcontainer:run